-\ Insubordination-failure to comply with an order given by an adult.
+Insubordination-failure to comply with an order given by an adult.

-\ Disrespect-rude and discourteous shown to an adult
+- Disrespect-rude and discourteous shown to an adult

-\ Inappropriate physical contact, hitting, pushing, etc.
+- Inappropriate physical contact, hitting,

+- pushing, etc.

-\ Profanity
+- Profanity

-\ Repeated disruption of class activities The consequence for being removed from class and sent to the office may result in an after-school detention.
+Repeated disruption of class activities The consequence for being removed from class and sent to the office may result in detentions, or suspensions.